BelledonneCommunications/linphone-sdk/README.md

 [![pipeline status](https://gitlab.linphone.org/BC/public/linphone-sdk/badges/master/pipeline.svg)](https://gitlab.linphone.org/BC/public/linphone-sdk/commits/master)

-# linphone-sdk
+# Linphone-SDK

-Linphone-sdk is a project that bundles liblinphone and its dependencies as git submodules, in the purpose of simplifying the compilation and packaging of the whole liblinphone suite, comprising mediastreamer2, belle-sip, ortp and many others.
+Linphone-SDK is a project that bundles Liblinphone and its dependencies as git submodules, in the purpose of simplifying the compilation and packaging of the whole Liblinphone suite, comprising Mediastreamer2, Belle-sip, oRTP and many others.
 Its compilation produces a SDK suitable to create applications running on top of these components.
 The submodules that are not developped or maintained by the Linphone team are grouped in the external/ directory.
 The currently supported platforms are Android, iOS, Desktop (Linux, Windows, Mac OS X) and UWP (Universal Windows Platform).